-The New York State (NYS) -DOH Children's Waiver operates concurrently with the State's 1115 MRT demonstration waiver.
+The New York State (NYS) -DOH Children's Waiver operates concurrently with the State's 1115 MRT demonstration waiver and a 1915(b)(4) waiver.
 The New York State (NYS) -DOH amendment which consolidated and administratively aligned the state's children waivers under the current Children's Waiver program went into effect on April 1, 2019.

 As of October 1, 2019, the Children's Waiver began operating concurrently with the State's 1115 MRT waiver.
 HCBS services are provided by Managed Care Organizations (MCOs) for children in managed care beginning October 1, 2019.
 Children in FFS will continue to receive HCBS via the FFS delivery system.
-The Children's Medicaid waiver includes specifically:
+The Children's Medicaid waiver includes specifically: -Incorporates the Serious Emotional Disturbance (SED), Medically Fragile, and foster care and medically fragile Developmental

-- -Incorporates the Serious Emotional Disturbance (SED), Medically Fragile, and foster care and medically fragile Developmental Disability (DD) target populations. - -Incorporates the aligned HCBS descriptions and provider qualifications into this waiver - -Includes all levels of care (hospital, nursing facility, and ICF/IIID). - -Includes the use of an algorithm based on a subset of the CANS-NY, housed in the Uniform Assessment System (UAS-NY) for all community-based programs for hospital and nursing facility LOC.
+Disability (DD) target populations. -Incorporates the aligned HCBS descriptions and provider qualifications into this waiver

+-Includes all levels of care (hospital, nursing facility, and ICF/IIID).

+-Includes the use of an algorithm based on a subset of the CANS-NY, housed in the Uniform Assessment System (UAS-NY) for all community-based programs for hospital and nursing facility LOC.
 ICF-IID LOC determinations will continue to be made utilizing the DDRO ICF-IID determination tool.
-Please refer to Section B-6 (c-d). - -Includes case management descriptions from the State's Health Home SPA for children and provides an administrative alternative to Health Home for children who opt out of Health Homes through the State's Independent entity.
+Please refer to Section B-6 (c-d).

+-Includes case management descriptions from the State's Health Home SPA for children and provides an administrative alternative to Health Home for children who opt out of Health Homes through the State's Independent entity.

 The concurrent implementation of the 1115(a) demonstration provides a streamlined model of care for children and youth under 21 years of age with BH and HCBS needs, including medically fragile children, children with a BH diagnosis, children with medical fragility and developmental disabilities, and children in foster care with developmental disabilities, by allowing managed care authority for their HCBS.
 The concurrent authorities will improve health outcomes for children and youth with BH and HCBS needs by addressing needs early in childhood and before they escalate and become more costly and complex in adulthood.
 The concurrent 1115 Demonstration integrates the delivery and care planning of behavioral and physical health and community supports, and increase network capacity.
+Participants are allowed to self-direct Adaptive and Assistive Technology, Environmental Modifications, and Vehicle Modifications through an FMS.